-Terra Form§ identifies seven environmental forces that bypass the mind and work directly on the body: Floor, Cold, Heat, Dark, Sun, Silence, and Hunger.
-Each of these Teachers operates independently.
-Each can be applied to any domain of life.
-But when applied to food — to how we eat, when we eat, where we eat, and whether we eat — they form an integrated system that transforms mere consumption into practice.
+Terra Form§ identifies seven environmental forces that bypass the mind and work directly on the nervous system: Floor, Cold, Heat, Dark, Sun, Silence, and Hunger.
+Each Teacher activates a distinct somatic channel : proprioception, thermal response, circadian rhythm, interoception.
+But when applied to food : to how the body eats, when the body eats, where the body eats, and whether the body eats : they form an integrated system that transforms mere consumption into somatic practice.

 This chapter examines each Teacher at the table.
-Not the full teaching on each — those live in the main book — but how each Teacher specifically shapes the experience of food.
-You will see that the spiritual traditions in this encyclopedia discovered these same principles through different vocabularies.
+Not the full somatic teaching on each (those live in the main book) but how each Teacher specifically shapes the body's experience of food.
+The spiritual traditions in this encyclopedia discovered these same principles through different vocabularies.
 The Ayurvedic concept of agni maps to Heat.
 The Buddhist practice of fasting maps to Hunger.
 The monastic tradition of silent meals maps to Silence.
-The framework is the same; the lineages arrived at it through different doors.
+The somatic framework is the same; the lineages arrived at it through different cultural doors.

 What follows is the Terra Form§ lens applied to food.
-Use it to understand the traditions.
-Use it to design your own practice.
-Use it to transform eating from habit into intervention.
+The patterns help to understand the traditions. to design a somatic practice. to transform eating from habit into nervous system intervention.

 Floor